 Clark Hill’s International Trade Group offers a full range of services for clients involved in the international trade of goods.
 Our attorneys represent clients before all of the federal agencies that have jurisdiction over the importation and exportation of goods into and out of the United States.

-One of the group’s greatest strengths is the diversified backgrounds and experiences of its attorneys and other professionals, which enhances their ability to provide clients with solutions that evaluate issues in the context of Customs, international trade, and international transportation, while also considering the other governmental agency requirements associated with a given matter.
+One of the group’s greatest strengths is the diversified backgrounds and experiences of its attorneys and other professionals.
+This enhances their ability to provide clients with solutions that evaluate issues in the context of Customs and international trade law, while also considering other governmental agency requirements associated with a matter.

 Compliance and Recordkeeping

 Importers must exercise “reasonable care” when determining the classification, value, and country of origin of imported goods, and must monitor compliance with all other laws and regulations governing their imported products.
 An effective compliance program is essential to meeting the “reasonable care” standard.
 Clark Hill’s International Trade attorneys have helped numerous clients implement effective compliance programs.